airdeploy/airdeploy-docs/docs/api-reference/ruby.md

 ```

 `shutdown` ingests data(if any), stop ingester and closes SSE connection.
-`shutdown` waits to finish current ingestion request, but no longer than a timeoutMillis.
+`shutdown` waits to finish current ingestion request, but no longer than a `timeout`.

 returns `true` if closed by timeout